adiman-dev/Mathurat/README.md

 This very hard to find a working text based Al-Mathurat in the web.
 So i created this repo.

-Thank you [iwani](https://github.com/iwanikhalid) for helping on the arabic text
+Thank you @iwani for helping on the arabic text

 Feel free to use and do a pull request.